profanity-im/profanity-plugins/README.md

 sudo make install
 ```

 The last step will create a shared library `libprofanity` and install headers required for developing C plugins.
-If you don't want to run any C plugins, you can omit the last step.

 You will need a few more dependencies installed on your system: